Stressed at work? Look out for your heart

 A study of nearly 200,000 people from seven European countries found around 3.4 percent of heart attacks can be attributed to job strain - a significant proportion, but far less than the 36 percent attributable to smoking and 12 percent put down to lack of exercise.

-For the study, which was published online in The Lancet medical journal, researchers analyzed job strain in employees who had no previous coronary heart disease (CHD).
+For the study, which was published online in The Lancet medical journal, researchers analysed job strain in employees who had no previous coronary heart disease (CHD).

 Participants completed questionnaires about their job demands, workload, the level of time-pressure demands, and their freedom to make decisions.